 - All documentation received is reviewed by our staff, as well as Counseling and/or Health Services depending on the nature of the disability.
 If the request is approved,

-Residence Life will work to accommodate all approved accommodations.
+Residential & First-Year Programs will work to accommodate all approved accommodations.
 However, depending on the housing available, all student preferences may not be able to be met when finding

 For additional information about the accommodations process, please view the